kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Incremental Compilation Rewards Stable Architecture
+## Incremental Compilation Rewards Stable Architecture { #incremental-compilation-rewards }

 There is an interesting secondary effect.